The Ultimate Guide to New York University | Ranking, fee, courses & more!

 New York City is many things.
 Some call it the Big Apple, to others it is the city that never sleeps.
 However, that’s not all it’s known for.
-Located in the heart of the city is one of its crowning jewels, New York University.
+Located in the heart of the city is one of its crowning jewels, the New York University.

-Ranked 27th by TIMES World ranking, NYU is an alma mater to over 37 Nobel laureates, inventors, entrepreneurs, CEOs, and founders of Fortune 500 companies.
-NYU is a mix of University and city, with typical uni life when inside the campus and an incredible experience of the city life just a few steps outside.
+Ranked 26th by TIMES World ranking, New York University, or NYU, is an alma mater to over 37 Nobel laureates, inventors, entrepreneurs, CEOs, and founders of Fortune 500 companies.
+NYU is a mix of education and fun, with a typical uni life when inside the campus and an incredible experience of city life just a few steps outside.

-Academics and Admissions:
+Academics and Admissions

 New York University has 11 schools and over 230 areas of study and 10 libraries with over 5.9 million volumes.
 NYU is famous for its Arts and theatre programs offered by the Tisch School of the Arts.
-Other than these, they also have prominent programs in accounting and finance, engineering, mathematics, law and legal studies, psychology and philosophy.
+Other than that, the university also has prominent programs in accounting and finance, engineering, mathematics, law and legal studies, psychology and philosophy.

 TOEFL IBT – 100